Tag Properties

 Both

-The texture is projected onto the front and back of each polygon, regardless of which mapping type is selected.
+If you select Both, the texture is projected onto the front and back of each polygon.
+It does not matter which mapping type was selected.

 Front